quelotic/c4n0pus.i3.dotfiles/README.md

 # Packages

-Packages used by the config files (especially .config/i3/config):
+Packages used and required by the config files (especially .config/i3/config):

-feh         used by i3 to load a desktop background compton     window transition effects, shadows and transparency scrot       used on binding for screenshot rofi        app launcher pulseaudio  keybindings for volume control noto-fonts
+feh         used by i3 to load a desktop background

+compton     window transition effects, shadows and transparency

+scrot       used on binding for screenshot

+rofi        app launcher

+pulseaudio  keybindings for volume control

+noto-fonts

 ...

 # Installation